BRYN4444/HitmanRoulette/README.md

 ### Latest Update

+**October 27th, 2023**
+* **Elusive Target:**
+  * **#41: The Drop** added.
+One Target and one new Disguise.
+Any Extra/Photo Objectives I can think of will be added shorty, as I play through mission.
+* **Other Fixes:**
+  * Added a missing outfit to the Elusive Target (Arcade) missions "The Undying" and "The Undying Returns".
+  * With Saving new enabled for the Sarajevo Six Campaign Pack (DLC), the "One Save Only" Complication may now appear for these missions.
+(This will cause conflictions if you're playing the H1 versions, but you can bypass this by enabling the "Force Difficulty" Gameplay Challenge.
+Even though there is no difficulty options available for the Sarajevo Six, doing this will omit the "One Save Only" Complication completely.)
+  * Holiday Hoarders on Paris got a proper background image, so the one I made for the Roulette has been replaced.
+  * Ambrose Island "Shadows in the Water" was not displaying a background image when using the Hitman GOTY Theme.
+This was due to a filetype error.
+  * Disguise variants for the Assassins in Berlin had the potential to appear in The Liability ET when they don't appear during the mission.
+This is fixed.
+* **Current Plans:**
+  * Adding Extra/Photo Objectives for "The Drop" Elusive Target.
+  * Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" shortly after release in November.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
+>* Have troubles or questions about the Stream Overlay.

+---

 **August 21th, 2023**
 * **Roulette:**
   * **Select Missions:** Grouping toggles will now appear along side their corresponding missions per category.
 This will make it easier to mass-deselect missions without needing to tab to the primary Mission Groupings section.
 Desktop only.